dhis2/dhis2-docs/src/developer/web-api/metadata.md

   ]
 }
 ```
-The `targetUid` refers to the object by its UID which should be updated.
+The `targetUid` refers to the object by its ID which should be updated.
 The `change` property here contains a JSON patch payload.
 This is the same
-patch payload that could be posted to the corresponding endpoint to directly
-apply the update.
+patch payload that could be posted to the corresponding endpoint to directly apply the update.

-To propose the removal of an existing object send a payload like in the last
+To propose the removal of an existing object send a payload like in the last example:
-example:

 ```json
 {